 Guards that regularly sailed from the mainland delivering new convicts began noticing in time that criminals that were staying on the island were more energetic with no signs of aging compared to the mainland guards who brought them to Hachijō-Jima many years ago.

 As time progressed some guards started passing away but the islanders just kept living in spite of lack of food and harsh conditions.
 Guards began asking what was the secret that helped convicts live up to their 90s in good health.
 Note that an average lifespan of Europeans in the 17th century was around 45 or so years.
 Naturally, none of the islanders could come up with anything special to share.

 Later on, someone figured out that the main food component of the people living there was this bitter herb resembling large parsley or celery (Ashitaba).
-They ate it raw, boiled in soups, and brewed as a tea since it was one of a few edible greens growing in abundance there.
+They ate it raw, boiled in soups, and brewed plenty of Asitaba tea since it was one of a few edible greens growing in abundance there.

-What are the main health benefits of this Ashitaba plant?
+What are the main health benefits of Ashitaba plants?

 Visceral fat reduction.

 When you break or cut the stem of Ashitaba plant, a sticky bright yellow sap oozes out.
 This juice contains Chalcones, a class of potent flavonoid compounds.
 Chalcones are very valued by pharmaceutical manufacturers.

 This sap with Chalcones has shown a visceral fat reduction in several test groups during studies conducted by Japanese scientists.

 - Decrease triglyceride levels (associated with heart disease and diabetes)